mikeizbicki/cmc-csci143/topic_00_unix/README.md

 Homeworks are always due at 11:59pm on the Tuesday of the week after they are assigned (i.e. 8 Sep at 11:59pm for this homework).

-*For this hw only:*
-I will not apply a late penalty, but please be reasonable.
+*For this hw only: I will not apply a late penalty, but please be reasonable.*

 **Instructions:**

+TBA
 <!--
 This week's homework will teach you how to use continuous integration, and prepare you to submit all future assignments.